 Is it necessary to repeat an ALK mutation test?

-This is not usually necessary but might occur if the health practitioner thought that the first sample tested might have been insufficient.
+This is not usually necessary but might occur if the healthcare practitioner thought that the first sample tested might have been insufficient.
 In the rare instances where the original biopsy tissue is not sufficient, a new biopsy will be collected from the patient following the biopsy procedure.

 Can I receive ALK kinase inhibitor drug therapy and still not benefit from it?